vilhjalmur12/syllabus-2018/assignments/day01/README.md

         username should not be hard coded).
   - [ ] Information on what it does
   - [ ] What type of Linux system it is running on
-  - [ ] Ask “are you sure you want to continue y/n” and abort if the user types in anything other than ‘y’ or ‘Y’.
 - [ ] Display the date and time when the script starts and ends.
-- [ ] The script should stop if it encounters an error and give descriptive error messages
+- [ ] The script should complete checking versions of all tools.
-- [ ] The script should generate an error log (script-error.log) with the error message, should not be generated on success (or at least deleted)
+- [ ] The script should generate a log file and output to terminal.

+Check for presence and/or output version of the following
+- [ ] Operating system.
+Supported are Ubuntu and OsX (darwin).
+- [ ] Git.
+- [ ] Npm.
-- [ ] The script should generate a success log (report.log) with
+- [ ] NodeJS (node).
-      information on what was just accomplished (only if there are no errors).

 ## Adding an SSH key to GitHub